or Call Us:

 Guests love our restored 1920s heart-pine bungalow in the heart of southeast Georgia.
-The Inn's atmosphere is that of casual elegance -- decorated with an eclectic mixture of antiques, oriental, and modern furnishings.
+The Inn's atmosphere is that of casual elegance -- decorated with an eclectic mixture of antiques and modern furnishings.
 This delightful Inn is comfortable and inviting, a place where one can totally relax.
 Enjoy the library, the common living area, or the solitude of your room.
-Relax on our sunny deck or on our shaded grand verandah furnished with wicker rockers.
+Relax on our sunny deck or on our shaded grand verandah furnished with wicker furniture, rockers and swing.

 For the romantic, couples wishing to elope can get married in a day.
-The Sarah Jane English Garden Room is a favorite for honeymoons, anniversaries and for those who appreciate the finest in accommodations.
+The English Garden Room is a favorite for honeymoons, anniversaries and for those who appreciate the finest in accommodations.

 Breakfast is served from 7:00 AM until 8:30 AM.
 Other times are available by request.
-Breakfast consists of excellent coffee, organge juice, a hearty serving of fresh seasonal fruit, and a main course of blueberry pancakes, "chicken George's" fresh eggs, bacon or ham and special breads.
+Breakfast consists of excellent coffee, orange juice, a hearty serving of fresh seasonal fruit, and a main course that includes "chicken George's" fresh eggs, bacon or locally made “Wainwright” sausage and breads. .
 We promise you will not go away hungry.

 Check with the innkeepers to see if they can accommodate your family.